angular/flex-layout/README.md

 ---

-The sources for this package are in the [Flex-Layout](https://github.com/angular/flex-layout) repo.
+The sources for this package are in the [Flex-Layout](https://github.com/angular/flex-layout) repository. <br/>
 Please file issues and pull requests against that repo.

 License: MIT